Yale University, 1980-84

 Independent Tuition in Ancient Greek: Sophocles’s Oedipus Cycle.
 University of Toronto, Summer 1983

-Hons BA in Classical Languages and Literatures, magna cum laude, distinction in Latin Literature, Yale University, June 1984
+Hons BA in Classical Languages and Literatures, magna cum laude, Yale University, June 1984

 Hons BA in English Language and Literature, University of Oxford, BA, June 1986 (converted to MA, 1987)